CSharpRedotTools/ExampleMod/README.md

 }
 ```
 The `_Ready()` and any other functions you add like `_PhysicsProcess()` will be called.
 This is the entry point to your mod.

+So far this example mod only prints "Hello from Example Mod by valkyrienyanko" when the mod is loaded in.

 I have yet to figure out how to modify existing scripts but I'd imagine it would be something like `GetTree().Root.GetNode<Player>("PathToPlayer").SetPosition(50, 0);`.
 I would have to provide a dummy Player class to the mod so you could type out `Player` and `SetPosition(x, y)` with no errors.